Fryhw/DelugeSimulator/README.md

 A boat is placed on this map and has the goal to save as many people as possible.
 ## Installation
 Use the commande : ``` git clone ```
+It will allow you to get the .netlogo file.
+Once obtained, launch the NetLogo engine and open this file.

 ## Contribution
 mail : noe.mention.etu@univ-lemans.fr